is-project-4th-year/team-profile-site-branch-masters/Documentation.md

 - Solve/ prevent a merge conflict

 ## Operation 2 : Mark's Trial
-Purpose of a rebase is to remove the need for a merge request
+Purpose of a rebase is to remove the need for a merge request.

+## Operation 3: Undoing Git commit
+One can do a git commit in several ways for example through a git reset or git revert depending on whether it has been pushed online.